Make Him Feel Welcome with Chic Points

 When emmasworld reaches 200 Chic Points, she will be in the Style Council!

 I think I understand what the university is trying to do, and I definitely think current fashion trends have gotten a little out of hand with the skin-showing, but that still doesn’t give them the right to impose a dress-code on their students.
 While I wish I could have seen one imposed on all the slutty girls at my school, we studied in the midwest, not a tropic area!
-But regardless of a university’s location, no matter how outraged I personally am at the trendy minuscule items of clothing people are wearing lately even in my area, you are all paying adults who are there to learn and should feel comfortable while doing it.posted over 1 year ago
+But regardless of a university’s location, no matter how outraged I personally am at the trendy minuscule items of clothing people are wearing lately even in my area, you are all paying adults who are there to learn and should feel comfortable while doing it.posted almost 2 years ago

 I would have to transfer if my university did that.
 I went to private school and wore a uniform from 1st grade-12th grade…College was amazing because I could finally wear what I wanted.
 Now don’t get me wrong, I don’t walk around wearing booty shorts and looking crazy and naked, but I do love the ability to wear whatever I want after 12years of uniforms, skirt measuring, and getting written up for not tucking in my shirt.posted over 1 year ago